Final Project

 Design

-I familiarized myself with the types of mechanics and components I might use for my project and eventually I had an idea that seemed promising.
+After familiarizing myself with the types of mechanics and components I might use for my project, eventually I had an idea that seemed promising.

 My plan was to:

-- Use the space between the seat an the wall for the base of my device
+- Make use of the space between the seat an the wall / cistern

-- For stability and positioning, make use of the two bolts that hold (most) toilet seats to the bowl
+- For stability and positioning, incorporate the two bolts that hold (most) toilet seats to the bowl into my design

-- A stepper motor (or two) for the lifting of the lid
+- Power my device with a stepper motor (or two) for the lifting of the lid

 Combining all of those points with a mechanism like this draw bridge that I saw on YouTube.
 I hope to use the rotation power of a stepper motor to wind up cables that are attached to either side of a toilet seat.